Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Poly-PRAG: Latent Routing for Document Parametrization

-This weighted combination ensures that a unique, document-specific set of parameters $(A^\tau, B^\tau)$ is constructed using a sparse subset of the shared latent experts.
-Finally, the output of the Poly-PRAG layer is added to the output of the original layer in the frozen backbone model ($W_0$):
+Unlike mixture-of-experts \cite{fedus2022switch}, which performs token-level top-$k$ routing, $\mathbf{Z}$ converges to a document-level routing, defining a soft partition over latent LoRA adapters.
+This is achieved by using a Gumbel-sigmoid distribution, which provides a continuous, differentiable relaxation of Bernoulli sampling, enabling gradient-based optimization for discrete binary variables during training \cite{jang2016categorical,ponti2023combining}, with $\hat{\mathbf{Z}}_{i,j} \sim \texttt{Gumbel}(\mathbf{Z}_{i,j})$.
+Then the activated LoRA adapters are merged by the routing weights:

-This mechanism replaces the expensive one-to-one adapter and merges with a lightweight, dynamic parameter generation process, enabling efficient scaling to a large document corpus.
+The mixing coefficients are defined as $\alpha_i = \frac{\hat{Z}{\tau,i}}{\sum_j \hat{Z}{\tau,j}}$, where the active logits are normalized.
+This design allows to activate different LoRA adapters in each layer and combining them in a document-specific manner.
+Finally, the output of the Poly-PRAG layer is added to the output of the corresponding layer in the frozen backbone model ($W_0$):